kalendar/assessments/reading/ideas/overview.md

 You might consider using the following strategies to help you identify main ideas and key supporting details:

-<div class="bs-callout bs-callout-info"><ul>
-<li> Preview a text before you read to spot sign posts that can help you determine the purpose and structure of the argument.</li>
+* Preview a text before you read to spot sign posts that can help you determine the purpose and structure of the argument.
-<li> Ask questions before, during, and after reading to monitor your reading comprehension and evaluate what you read</li>
+* Ask questions before, during, and after reading to monitor your reading comprehension and evaluate what you read
-<li> Annotate texts as you read to locate, mark, and reflect upon main ideas and key supporting details</li>
+* Annotate texts as you read to locate, mark, and reflect upon main ideas and key supporting details
-<li> Paraphrase and summarize what you've read to improve your understanding of it </li>
+* Paraphrase and summarize what you've read to improve your understanding of it
-<li> Analyze what a text says by breaking it down into its major parts</li>
+* Analyze what a text says by breaking it down into its major parts
-<li> Deepen your engagement with the text by comparing/contrasting what it says with other texts and synthesizing your own position   </li>
+* Deepen your engagement with the text by comparing/contrasting what it says with other texts and synthesizing your own position
-<li> Visualize what a text says by applying tools such as mind maps, outlines, and timelines</li>
+* Visualize what a text says by applying tools such as mind maps, outlines, and timelines
-<li> Follow common reading systems designed to improve reading comprehension</li>
+* Follow common reading systems designed to improve reading comprehension
-</ul></div>

 Take these free online modules for more help with identifying main ideas and key supporting details of texts: